Catbirby/Hamster/README.md

   "noLog": false
 }
 ```
+## ffmpeg or avconv
+To run the bot it is required to have ffmpeg or avconv
+- avconv: `sudo apt-get install libav-tools`
+- ffmpeg: A guid to installing this can be found [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)

 ## Music
 To give someone access to `queue` and `skip` and other music commands, either add their ID to the `moderators` field, or give them a role named `DJ`.